IPL Plastics deal appears to be a wrap for long-suffering Irish investors

 Is this the end of the roller-coaster ride for weary Irish investors?
 O’Halloran thinks so.

-“A unique combination of stock-specific issues surrounding IPL,” he concludes, “probably ultimately rendered its position on the public markets untenable.”
+“A unique combination of stock-specific issues surrounding IPL probably ultimately rendered its position on the public markets untenable,” he concludes.